SakhileEngineer95/restuarantSystemBackend/README.md

 # restuarantSystem
-This is an information system that records all the day-to-day activities of a restaurant.
+This project serves as a back-end component of an Information system for recording restaurant activities.